 How winter weather can affect the high-tech features in your vehicle

 Winterize your ride: Check battery, coolant strength, oil levels, brake conditions and all lights.
-Use winter tires for increased traction (and a discount on your AMA auto insurance).
+Use winter tires for increased traction (and a discount on your AMA Insurance auto policy).

 Clean it off: Clear all snow and frost from the vehicle, glass and lights to ensure visibility.
 You’re also legally required to keep your licence plate clean and visible.